Undergraduate Courses: Inherent Requirements

 Students must also be able to perform a number of key clinical interventions, including but not limited to:

-- assisting with personal care (e.g. toileting, showering, grooming, and mouth care);
+- assisting with personal care regardless of gender or sexual identity (eg. toileting, showering, grooming, mouth care),

-- accurately documenting findings on a range of charts; and
+- accurately documenting findings on a range of charts including electronic devices,

-- preparing and administering injections, venepuncture and insertion of an intravenous cannula, procedure hand‐washing, wound dressings, and insertion of a urinary catheter.
+- preparing and administering injections, venepuncture and insertion of an intravenous cannula, procedural hand‐washing, complex wound dressings, and insertion of a urinary catheter.

 2. Communication and interpersonal skills

 Nursing and midwifery practice requires advanced oral and written communication skills.
 Nurses and midwives need to communicate effectively, sensitively and be non‐judgemental with patients/clients, relatives and carers irrespective of age, ethnicity, culture, disability, sexual orientation, socio‐economic status, or religious beliefs.
-Students must be willing to complete physical examinations of male and female patients and provide care for both genders.
+Students need to be able to complete physical examinations and provide care to all patients regardless of gender identity or sexuality.
 An ability to gather, analyse, synthesise and evaluate information by verbal, written, pictorial and non‐verbal means of communication is essential for quality and safe patient care.
+Students must be able to comprehend spoken English at conversational speeds and follow verbal directions in high‐pressure situations, at times in busy and noisy environments.
 Nurses and midwives must also be capable of delivering concise, comprehensible written and verbal advice to patients, relatives, carers and members of the health care team.

-Students must have the ability to interact and work effectively within a professional health care team and maintain professional relationships with all colleagues and patients and manage workloads under stressful circumstances.
+Students must have the ability to interact and work effectively within seminar groups, simulation classes or in a professional health care team on clinical placement.
+Students must maintain professional relationships with all colleagues and patients/clients and manage workloads under stressful circumstances.
 Students must have an awareness of other peoples’ emotions and be able to perceive another’s distress, as this may impact on quality and safe patient care.

 Students should be able to recognise situations where their own emotional or physical state precludes delivery of effective patient care.